ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/public/Readme.md

-If you have selected Microsoft Teams notification, then your Logic app needs to be authenticated to your "Microsoft Teams" account for it to be able to send notifications.
+If you have selected Microsoft Teams notification, then the Logic app needs to be authenticated to your "Microsoft Teams" account for it to be able to send notifications.